Applicants Schools Enterprise Media About Find a course Apply

 Courses included

-The Bachelor of Politics, Philosophy and Economics provides rigorous training in three interconnected areas that shape the world around us.
-You will learn to understand the complex interactions between economic and political factors that affect policy and decision-making in contexts ranging from local communities to international organisations.
+Throughout the Bachelor of Politics, Philosophy and Economics, you will learn to understand the complex interactions between economic and political factors that affect policy and decision-making in contexts ranging from local communities to international organisations.

 Throughout this double degree, you will gain hands-on experience, make meaningful professional connections and be provided with the opportunity to study abroad.